Emergency Messenger

 2. Use the Field Descriptions to complete the Emergency Messenger editor.

-The Ad Hoc Filter includes all Filter and Data Types available to you, but only one can be selected.
-If you choose to send messages to Student and Staff Contacts DO NOT use an ad hoc filter based on a Student Data Type or staff are NOT sent a message (with the exception of any staff who are also currently students).
+The Ad hoc Filter includes all Filters and Data Types available to you, but only one can be selected.
+If you choose to send messages to Student and Staff Contacts, DO NOT use an Ad hoc filter based on a Student Data Type, or staff are NOT sent a message (except any staff who are also students).

 3. Browse and upload an email/voice attachment. (optional)

 You must click the Upload button after browsing for the attachment.
-When an attachment is properly uploaded, the Attach File message displays on the screen.
+The Attach File message displays on the screen when an attachment is properly uploaded.

 Screenshot after browsing for an attachment.
 The Upload button is highlighted.